-Technical capabilities in terms of human resources, for each of the organisations evaluated, indicate essentially similar skill types, in that each of the organisations maintains at least a permanent database administrator and support staff responsible for data entry (Table 4, Table 3 of the Appendix).
+Technical capabilities in terms of human resources, for each of the organisations evaluated, indicate essentially similar skill types, in that each of the organisations maintains at least a permanent database administrator and support staff responsible for data entry (Table 3.3 & Table 7.3).
 However, the number of staff of each skill type varies among the organisations.